Sample shortlist

 This is a sample.
 The applicant isn't real.

-Below is the five-school shortlist the Builder returned for Alex Park, sketched from a common STEM-leaning junior profile.
+Below is the five-school shortlist the Builder returned for Mateo Rivera, sketched from a common STEM-leaning junior profile.
 The same engine runs against your twenty answers; you get five schools you probably haven't considered.

 The Shortlist!
 Builder